kkelk/MeanRecipes/README.md

 ============
 * Portion sizes are not taken into consideration &mdash; if a found recipe produces more, then its ingredients will be more heavily weighted in the output than they should be.
 * The produced portion size is not calculated or displayed.
 We originally intended this to be adjustable, so that any recipe could be scaled to any number of people.
+* Plurals are naïvely assumed to always simply be appending an 's'.
+As a result, ingredients lists have been noted to include elements such as "strawberrie" and even "asparagu".
+* Our parser is fairly simple, and often messes up when splitting quantities, units and the ingredient description.
+* Only a small, hard-coded list of quantity conversions are supported &mdash; we're likely to deal poorly with recipes that use units we haven't explicitly considered.
+* Unicode fractions in ingredient quantities are only sometimes dealt with correctly.
+* The produced methods aren't averaged particularly well like the ingredients are.
+We don't particularly know what it means to average natural language like that, but it sounds fun to try sometime.
+* No indicator is given while the request is being processed (which is pretty slow).
+The server might have died, or the recipe could just have a lot of results.
 * General hackathon-quality code, and a number of random crashes, display glitches and empty recipes.